The Realities of War

 Each soldier carried a minimum of 60 pounds of equipment.
 Adding to that, the weight of mud collected on uniforms and equipment typically added another 60 pounds.

-Officers’ uniforms like this one on the left were slightly different from those worn by soldiers.
+Officers’ uniforms, like this one on the left, were slightly different from those worn by soldiers.
 Officers had a button shirt and a tie underneath a opened collar jacket.
-Their pants were not a straight cut but larger around the thighs and tighter around the calves.
+Their pants were not a straight cut, but rather larger around the thighs and tighter around the calves.
 Officers were also allowed to carry certain objects with them such as a whistle, a camera and a handgun.

 What’s an Officer ?